Fokker M.16: Background and description

 Fokker modified the aircraft with a two-bay wing and added a rear cockpit for the observer, compensating for the additional weight with a more powerful 160 hp Mercedes D.III straight-six engine.
 To further reduce drag he fully enclosed the engine in its cowling and enlarged the radiators for better engine cooling.
 Performance was inferior to that of the Roland C.II of a similar configuration and development was canceled.

 News of the M.16 reached the Austro-Hungarian Aviation Troops as the aircraft was conducting its flying trials in November 1915 and the service ordered a prototype on 24 December, because its performance exceeded that of domestic designs.
 It had already shipped a 160 hp Austro-Daimler straight-six engine to Fokker for the prototype.
 This version was sometimes referred to the M.16/II in Fokker records; it was given the serial number of 03.91 by the Austro-Hungarians.
 The engine cowling of this aircraft was streamlined and it was later fitted with smaller radiators that protruded further out from the fuselage to improve cooling.
 It was armed with a fixed 7.62 mm Schwarzlose MG-16 machine gun for the pilot and another for the observer on a flexible mount.

 The prototype was shipped to the Aspern airfield on 16 April 1916 for further trials.
 The Austro-Hungarians also purchased a license to build the M.16 if the trials were successful.
 The Austrian subsidiary of the German Aviatik firm was to build the aircraft under the leadership of Alfred Gassner.
 Work on this began in January and included replacing the steel tubing in the fuselage with wood since Aviatik was unfamiliar with steel-tube construction.
 This change necessitated modifications to the wings and control surfaces.
 These impaired the aircraft's performance and new wings and tail surfaces were installed to remedy the loss of performance.
 The aircraft crashed while testing these on 7 May, killing the pilot and injuring the observer.
 The program was cancelled and Gassner was fired by Aviatik.
-The Fokker-built prototype was became a training aircraft until it was written off in April 1918.
+The Fokker-built prototype became a training aircraft until it was written off in April 1918.